Author

 Example:

-“Thank you for reaching out—I’m excited about this opportunity and really appreciate you considering me for your [product/campaign name] collaboration.”
+“Thank you for reaching out, I really appreciate you considering me for your [product/campaign name] collaboration.
+I’d love to learn more about what you have in mind.”

-Step #2: Show Genuine Interest & Research the Brand
+Step 2: Show Genuine Interest and Research the Brand

 Example: